SKIP TO CONTENT

 Every efficiency gain from AI was immediately competed away

 Marketing has never been easier to do and has never been harder to do well.
 The tools are better than ever.
 The competition is fiercer than ever.
 The platforms take a larger cut than ever.
-And buyers have developed defenses that are themselves increasingly sophisticated.
+And buyers, having been subjected to a decade of increasingly sophisticated marketing, have developed defenses that are themselves increasingly sophisticated.
+They research in private channels.
+They trust peers over vendors.
+They've learned to pattern-match on marketing tactics well enough that the tactics stop working on them roughly as fast as marketers can deploy them.

 PART I